Create a Garden Plan in Early Spring

 Use Compost & Mulch!

-Once it’s warm enough to work outside, spend some time prepping the soil before putting plants in the ground.
-Adding organic matter such as peat moss, compost, and grass clippings will improve soil structure and enhance moisture-retaining capabilities.
+- Add organic matter such as peat moss, compost, and grass clippings to improve soil structure and help with water retention.
 Incorporate organic matter 12”-18” deep into the garden beds.

 Try Different Irrigation Methods

-When watering the garden, keep in mind that much of the water that is dispersed through sprinklers and hoses evaporates before it ever reaches the roots of the plants.
-More efficient alternatives are rain barrels, drip irrigation systems, and soaker hoses.
+Much of the water that is dispersed through sprinklers and hoses evaporates before it ever reaches the roots of the plants.
+Try these more efficient methods:

-- Rain barrels are particularly useful for smaller gardens that don’t require a lot of water, and that are located near the barrel.
+- Rain barrels are useful for smaller gardens that don’t require a lot of water and that are located near the barrel.

 - Place the rain barrel under your downspout, on cinder blocks (about 2-3ft up), so that it’s easier to get a watering can underneath the spigot, and to create some water pressure.
 Multiple rain barrels can be connected together for maximum water saving.
 Most rain barrels hold 65 gallons of water.

-- Use drip irrigation or soaker hoses for shrubs, gardens, and plant beds, in order to apply water directly to the roots, where it’s needed most.
+- Use drip irrigation or soaker hoses for shrubs, gardens, and plant beds.

 - Drip irrigation consists of a series of nozzles that deliver small quantities of water at low pressure directly to the root zones of plants.